 Porto has a distinct personality that sets it apart from other cities in Portugal.
 Its labyrinthine streets reveal a mix of architectural styles, from medieval structures to colorful tiled facades.
 The city exudes an air of nostalgia, as if it’s still painted with the stories of its past.
 As you explore Porto, you’ll encounter countless opportunities to immerse yourself in its unique atmosphere and uncover hidden gems.

 From the iconic Dom Luis I Bridge that spans the river to the magnificent Porto Cathedral perched atop the city’s highest point, Porto’s landmarks offer glimpses into its rich heritage.
 The bustling Ribeira district along the waterfront entices visitors with its charming streets, riverside cafes, and picturesque views.
 And when it comes to gastronomy, Porto leaves no taste bud unsatisfied, with its array of traditional dishes, vibrant markets, and world-renowned port wine cellars.

-Start with a free walking tour
+Start with a walking tour

 Sometimes featured as some of the worlds more stunning bookshops, Livraria Lello in Porto has become extremely popular due to rumours that it inspired J.K.
 Rowling’s representation of Harry Potter’s Hogwarts.
 J.K.
 Rowling lived in Porto in the 90s and, as many other renowned artists, used to frequent the bookshop.
 Irrespective if you like Harry Potter or not, Livraria Lello must not be missed in your Porto visit.
 Its neo-gothic mixed with art deco architecture and its stained glass roof are to die for.
 There is a small fee to enter, and I recommend you visit it either early in the morning or late in the afternoon as it gets busy.
+Book it here.